Types of Degrees Lineworker Majors Are Getting

 People with a lineworker degree often go into the following careers:

 Who Is Getting an Associate’s Degree in Lineworker?

 At the countrywide level, the racial-ethnic distribution of lineworker majors is as follows:

 How Much Do Lineworker Majors Make?

 Salaries According to BLS

 Lineworker majors often go into careers where salaries can range from $69,320 to $70,240 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.